 National Thrift Shop Day which falls on August 17th every year.
 In preparation for this, learning the history of thrift stores will help prepare you for a day of shopping.
 The idea of reusing clothes has been around for centuries.
 In earlier centuries, it was considered economical to pass down clothes from one friend or family member to another.
 During these times, there was no reason to waste good cloth.
 This saved money, space, and time for everyone involved.
 This all changed during the industrial revolution.

 The industrial revolution, which occurred between the years 1760 and 1840, was a time of urban growth and development.
 Cities boomed, and production lines came to play.
 As mass-production grew, so did the demand for more clothes.
 They became affordable to create and gave people more options.
-What also came with the industrial revolution was home size began to decrease.
+What also happened with the industrial revolution was home size began to decrease.
 With the need for more industrial space, living space had to shrink.
 This led to possessions being thrown away.
-For easier disposal and waste management, pawn shops and scrap stores emerged.
-These were the early thrift stores.
+For more straightforward disposal and waste management, pawn shops and scrap stores emerged.
+These were the first thrift stores.

-Still, secondhand stores were not as common as they are today in past times.
+Still, secondhand stores were not as convenient as they are today in past times.
 That’s because it was seen as improper to wear someone else’s clothing items.
 The stigma of having little money made it difficult for thrifts to grow and expand.
-During these times, largely Jewish populations housed the “junk stores.”
+During these times, most Jewish populations housed the “junk stores.”
 Because of anti-Semitism, they began these companies to make money wherever they could.

 By the 1920s, thrift stores became “Americanized.”
 People began donating their clothes to religiously affiliated shops like Goodwill and the Salvation Army.
 At this point, the term “junk stores” switched to “thrift shop.”
 They began to boom during the Great Depression and World War II when people could no longer afford luxuries.
 Post-war donations were at an all-time high as well, since people wanted to refresh their wardrobe with new colorful clothing.